NarayanMahadevan/MakeTechEzResources/markdown/GetOnToC++/Step_03_C++_Functions_And_Recursions.md

 ## Math Lib Functions
 </br>

 Math Lib Functions are defined in cmath standard library.
 The **cmath** header provides a collection of functions that enable you to perform common mathematical calculations.
 For example, you can calculate the square root of 900.0 with the function call `sqrt( 900.0 )` which evaluates to 30.0.
-Function sqrt takes an argument of type dou- ble and returns a double result.
+Function sqrt takes an argument of type double and returns a double result.

 Some math library functions are summarized in Figure below as Part 1 and Part 2.
 In the figure, the variables x and y are of type double.